Sand flathead frequently asked questions

 Why has this rule been introduced?

-This rule has been introduced to help Tasmania Police enforce sand flathead rules.
+This requirement helps Tasmania Police accurately enforce sand flathead rules.

 General sand flathead FAQs